Yes — I use AI.

 ComfyUI

 ComfyUI is an open‑source, node‑based generative AI interface that I use for visual workflows such as image generation and diffusion model pipelines.
-Instead of working through a single prompt box, it lets me connect modular nodes into custom processing graphs and save or share entire workflows.
+Instead of working through a single prompt box, you can connect modular nodes into custom processing graphs and save or share entire workflows.

-That visual, modular structure makes more complex image generation transparent and reusable, which is especially useful when I want to understand how an output was built or return to a setup later.
+That visual, modular structure makes more complex image generation transparent and reusable.
+This is especially useful when you want to understand how an output was built or return to a setup later.

 Standard ChatGPT Image Generation

-For quicker image tasks, ideation, or when I do not need a full node-based workflow, I also use standard ChatGPT image generation.
+For quicker image tasks, ideation, or when there is no need for a full node-based workflow, I also use standard ChatGPT image generation.
 It is useful when speed, convenience, and direct iteration matter more than building a reusable visual pipeline.

 Texts